tal0311/next-main-project/README.md

 READ

 ## How to run the app
-1. clone the code to your machineץ
+1. Clone the code to your machineץ
-2. instal dependencies with 'npm i'
+2. Install dependencies with 'npm i'

 ## How to use the app
 On the main page you can view all upcoming meetups